 \section{Some extensions and applications}

-Theorem 1 has many extensions: We can consider the (a) ``non-flat case'' where the parameter set $T$ is now a $D$-dimensional manifold as a sphere ; (b) the case of the computation of higher moments and (c) we can add weight to the roots.
-Of course, all the combinations of (a) (b) and (c) can be considered.
-We provide a non-exhaustive list of statements in the appendix .
+Theorem 1 has many extensions.
+We can consider (a) the ``non-flat case'', where the parameter set $T$ is now a $D$-dimensional manifold, such as a sphere; (b) the computation of higher moments; and (c) the addition of weights to the roots.
+Naturally, all combinations of (a), (b), and (c) can also be explored.
+We provide a non-exhaustive list of statements in the appendix.

 Here, because we need it in the examples, we consider the case of weights (c).
-Suppose now that we want to compute an integral over the level set with a non-negative weight $g(t,Z(\cdot))$, that will depend on the location $t$ and some extra random field $ Z(\cdot)$.
-So, we consider
+Suppose we want to compute an integral over the level set with a non-negative weight $g(t,Z(\cdot))$, which depends on the location $t$ and some extra random field $ Z(\cdot)$.
+We will consider the following: